My Approach to Helping

 Had a Negative Therapy Experience?

 Hey, me too!
 These happen and can provoke a lot of reactions.
 While each situation is unique, the most important thing is that fit matters.
 Sometimes a therapist isn't a good fit for us, like any other relationship.
 The important thing is to recognize that the fit issue is something that might be different with a different person, and might not even be about you!
-Sometimes there are just good and bad options out there, that's why I offer a free consultation to see if there's a chance of a good fit.
+Sometimes there are just good and bad options out there, that's why I offer a free chat to see if there's a chance of a good fit.

 What I Say to People Concerned about the Therapy Process